 Skye Shirley publishes articles, lesson plans, and poetry on classical themes.
 Her interests in writing range from pedagogical and philosophical themes to practical lesson plans and language learning articles.
 Her poetry, which is inspired by classical sources and includes Latin translations, has been published in many prestigious journals.
-She has received several awards and fellowships for her poetry.
+She has received several awards and fellowships for her poetry, including most recently a research fellowship at the New Bedford Whaling Museum to complete her poetry book, "Hardtack," based on the historical archives of the whaling industry.

 As editor and writer of "The Shooting Star," a bimonthly newsletter distributed by Ascanius, Skye regularly publishes lesson plans which are carefully crafted for elementary and middle school students.
 To become a member of Ascanius and access this valuable educational resource, click here.